zmbacker/enum_help/README.md

     <%= f.input :status %>

-will generate select field with translations.
+This will generate select field with translations automaticlly.

-other arguments for simple_form are supported perfectly.
+Other arguments for simple_form are supported perfectly.

 e.g.